ObsComp/7dtd-Discordian-Windows/README.md

 # 7dtd-Discordian-Windows

 Discordian:
-A Discord bot designed to integrate with ServerTools server manager for 7 Days to Die dedicated servers.
+A Discord bot designed to integrate with ServerTools server manager on 7 Days to Die dedicated servers.

-The purpose of this program is to bridge the chat services between discord and the 7 days to die game server of choice utilizing ServerTools as a web api.
+The purpose of this program is to bridge the chat services between Discord and the 7 days to die game server of choice utilizing ServerTools as a bridge.
 It allows for multiple servers to operate through a single bot.
 The program operates as a stand alone executable.
 This may not be allowed on host services.
 Make sure you have permission to run executable files before setting up the bot and wasting your time.

-If you can not run a windows based executable file, you can still use ServerTools for game chat to be sent outbound to a Discord channel of your choice.
+If you can not run a windows based executable file(.exe), you can still use ServerTools for game chat to be sent outbound to a Discord channel of your choice.
-However, you will not be able to send Discord chat inbound to the game server using Discordian.
+However you will not be able to send Discord chat inbound to the game server.

 Instructions for both are as follows:

 INBOUND CHAT FROM DISCORD TO SERVER

-STEP 1

-Make sure you are using version 20.5.3 or higher of ServerTools.
-If you are not, download and install the latest version at https://github.com/dmustanger/7dtd-ServerTools/releases
+Make sure you are using the latest version of ServerTools.
+If you are not, download and install from https://github.com/dmustanger/7dtd-ServerTools/releases

 Other features and tools from ServerTools do not need to be utilized if you do not wish to.
-It is required for communications between discord and the game to function.
+It is required for communications between the game and Discord to function.

 After you have verified your ServerTools version and installation, you may start your server as you would normally.

-If you have not used ServerTools before, it will create a new folder next to your Mods folder named ServerTools.
+If you have not used ServerTools before, it will create a new folder in the parent directory to where you installed it.
 Inside of this folder you will find the main ServerToolsConfig.xml that is used to control ServerTools options.
 Open this file and scroll to the section that says Tool Name="Discord_Bot".

 Enable this by setting the Enable option to true, as seen in this example.
 Enable="True".
 Save the file.
 ServerTools will now generate a file named
-ServerToolsToken.txt and place it inside of the ServerTools folder you found your ServerToolsConfig file.
+DiscordToken.txt and place it inside of the ServerTools folder you found your ServerToolsConfig file.
 You will need this later.

 Look for Tool Name="Web_API" and enable it as well.
-It will use the port you have set as the Port option.
+It will use the port you have set in the options.
 This port must be open.
 If you are using a host, this port will need to be opened for you.
 Not all hosts will allow this.
-If your host will not, do not continue the installation.
-The ServerTools Web API requires an open port for communications and can not function without it.
+If your host will not, do not continue this process.
+The ServerTools Web API and
+Discordian bot require an open port for communications and can not function without it.

 Take the Discordian bot files out of the zip file and place them in their own folder of your choice.
-You can place them anywhere but keep in mind your config file holds sensitive password information for connection.
-Abuse of a Discord token can result in a ban.
-Do not let people access this publicly
+You can place them anywhere.

 Open your web browser to the following address https://discord.com/developers/applications